Addicting Christmas Crack (Saltine Toffee Bark)

-Whether you call it a saltine toffee bark or Christmas crack, all I know is this is super addicting!
-Christmas crack is super easy to make and requires seven simple ingredients!
+Whether you call it a saltine toffee bark or Christmas Crack, all I know is this is super addicting!
+Chris Crack is super easy to make and requires seven simple ingredients!

 Things I learned last week: